 In fact, if you know any home brewers, ask them about induction cooktops.
 They probably have some well-informed opinions about them.

 10. Portable Induction Cooktops Are a Great Way to Experiment with Induction Cooking

 A great way to try out induction before committing to such a major purchase is by buying an inexpensive portable induction cooktop.
 For less than $100 you can get a taste of how induction works and find out if it's really that much better.
-(It is!
-But the point is that you don't have to take my word for it.)

 Of course, the cheaper PICs aren't going to translate perfectly; full-sized cooktops are going to be much more powerful and precise, with better low temperature control.
 (Inexpensive PICs are notoriously poor at holding simmers.
 If you want to know why, see How to Choose a Portable Induction Cooktop or The Best Portable Induction Burner--Reviews.
 Both of these articles go into a lot of detail about how induction works.)

 11. Portable Induction Cooktops Are Great for Small Spaces